 Joint manipulation alleviates stubborn pain and stiffness from a herniated disc.
 Doctors of Physical Therapy with advanced residency and fellowship training have expertise and skill with these techniques.

-What Steps Can You Take
+What Steps Can You Take?

-I recently rehabilitated a 40-year-old landscaper with an L4-L5 disc herniation and pain radiating from his low back to his calf.
+We recently rehabilitated a 40-year-old landscaper with an L4-L5 disc herniation and pain radiating from his lower back to his calf.
 His doctors were considering injections and even surgery.
 However, after 5 weeks of physical therapy, he was back to work and nearly pain-free.
 Today he feels like a new person!
 Physical therapy takes patience and commitment.
 There is no magic pill for resolving your pain.
 However, excellent results often occur.

 Your physical therapist will guide you through the recovery process.
-Contact us today if you are suffering or simply have questions about which treatments are right for you.
+Contact us today if you are suffering or have questions about which treatments are right for you.